 Meet the Mentorsevery second week!

-Astrid, generally known as Lasii, wrote her first lines of code already at the age of 14 during her school time.
-Afterwards she took a deeper dive into it and attended the University of Applied Sciences in Hagenberg.
-In her work environment she specialised herself in test automation.
-If Lasi is not sitting in front of a screen, she enjoys staying in her garden, attending music festivals and concerts, likes puzzles and to have a sauna.
-Furthermore Lasi is mentor at the Coder Dojo Linz.
+Astrid, commonly known as Lasi, wrote her first lines of code at the age of 14 during her school years.
+Afterwards she deepened her knowledge and attended the University of Applied Sciences in Hagenberg.
+In her work environment, she specialized in test automation.

 Irene found her passion for coding while studying media technology and design.
 She did her PhD on 3D reconstruction at the Vienna University of Technology.
 Afterwards she worked as a software engineer on augmented and virtual reality and recently started her own company.
 Irene joined female coders, because she would love to have more female peers in the software industry.
 In her free time, she likes traveling, reading, gardening and spending time with her kids.